Wotakoi: Love Is Hard for Otaku: Anime

 An 11-episode anime television series adaptation animated by A-1 Pictures was broadcast on Fuji Television from April 13 to June 22, 2018.
 Produced by Aniplex, Fuji Television, Ichijinsha, Dentsu, Christmas Holly and Kanetsu Investment, the series was directed by Yoshimasa Hiraike, who also handled series composition.
 Takahiro Yasuda designed the characters, while Akimitsu Honma composed the music.
-The opening theme titled "Fiction" (フィクション) by Sumika and the first and second ending themes titled "Kimi no Tonari" (キミの隣) and "Ashita mo Mata" (明日もまた) (ep 9), respectively, were performed by halca.
-Amazon streamed the series on their Amazon Prime Video service.
-The series ran for 11 episodes.
-An OVA entitled "It Appeared Suddenly=Love" was released on March 29, 2019 to coincide with the release of the seventh volume of the manga.
-A second OVA by Lapin Track was released on February 26, 2021 to coincide with the release of the tenth volume of the manga.
-A third OVA was released on October 14, 2021 to coincide with the release of the eleventh and final volume of the manga.
+The opening theme is "Fiction" (フィクション, Fikushon) by Sumika.
+The first and second endings are respectively "Kimi no Tonari" (キミの隣) and "Ashita mo Mata" (明日もまた) (Episode 9), both performed by Halca.
+Amazon streamed the series on its Amazon Prime Video service.
+The series ran for eleven episodes.
+An OVA titled It Appeared Suddenly=Love was released on March 29, 2019, to coincide with the release of the seventh volume of the manga.
+A second OVA by Lapin Track was released on February 26, 2021, to coincide with the release of the tenth volume of the manga.
+A third OVA was released on October 14, 2021, to coincide with the release of the eleventh and final volume of the manga.